By Xam Riche on April 15, 2026 • 14 min read

 This page is for you if you want the science behind liver-health headlines that mention the microbiome and need a cleaner map of what is plausible versus proven.

 Use a different page first if you want the shelf opener or the symptom-side starting point.
-Start with gut-heart-axis for the broader systems shelf or how to reduce bloating if your concern is practical gut symptoms.
+Start with gut-heart-axis or gut-lung-axis for the broader systems shelf, or use how to reduce bloating if your concern is practical gut symptoms.

 This page explains a gut-to-liver mechanism bridge: